The Annexation of Territory in War: Answer to Dr Meir Finkel, Part 3

 The transition of enemy behavior to a pattern of stand-off bombardment of Israeli territory, and the development of an Israeli response of counter-fire and active defense implemented in limited "rounds" in Gaza, almost completely removed the occupation of territory from Israeli military and public discourse.
 This diminished the IDF’s focus on maintaining the military capability meant to implement occupation: the ground maneuver.

 Dr Finkel is quite right to criticise restricting Israel’s capacity to defend herself, but fails to see that Israel’s real weakness lies in restricting herself to defence, while her enemy retains, indeed, insists on, the right to attack (their euphemism of choice is “resistance”).
-The world agrees with this “resistance”, including, if we are to come right down to it, the Simchat Torah massacre, a “transition of enemy behaviour” that the IDF was unprepared for and that Israel’s capacity for ground manoeuvre could not prevent.
+The world agrees with this “resistance”, including, if we are to come right down to it, the October 7 massacre, a “transition of enemy behaviour” that the IDF was unprepared for and that Israel’s capacity for ground manoeuvre could not prevent.

 This purely technocratic conception of “transition of enemy behaviour” is what leads Dr Finkel to the asinine “Warfare changes constantly, both globally and regionally” heading of this part of the discussion.
 That the enemy might have a strategy, what that strategy might be and whether the perceived changes point to a change in that strategy, are not raised.
-It escapes Dr Finkel that Israel has been perceived as the stronger side against the Palestinians not from 7 October, but from the moment the Palestinians were invented in 1964 specifically in order to bring about such a propaganda inversion.
+It escapes Dr Finkel that Israel has been perceived as the stronger side against the Palestinians not from October 7, but from the moment the Palestinians were invented in 1964 specifically in order to bring about such a propaganda inversion.

 “The Arabs” throwing five armies against a tiny country of Jews is not a good look if you want to turn the world against those Jews.
-How much more so, should Jews finally wake up to the real war of well over a billion Muslims arrayed against 15 million Jews, and start noticing the global jihad in action across a vast network covering Al-Azhar, Qom, the World Muslim League, the Arab League, the Organisation of Islamic Cooperation, the Muslim Brotherhood (of which Hamas is but a chapter), the Islamic Revolutionary Guards Corp. the United Nations, the European Union, an army of NGOs and the United States State Department and practically every mosque, madrassa and Islamic centre in the world.
-This self-imposed blind spot relates to the major weakness in Dr Finkel’s perspective, discussed above, but it is the defining blind spot of the entire Jewish nation.
+How much more so, should Jews finally wake up to the real war of well over a billion Muslims arrayed against 15 million Jews, and start noticing the global jihad in action across a vast network covering Al-Azhar, Qom, the World Muslim League, the Arab League, the Organisation of Islamic Cooperation, the Muslim Brotherhood (of which Hamas is but a chapter), the Islamic Revolutionary Guards Corp., the United Nations, the European Union, an army of NGOs and the United States State Department and practically every mosque, madrassa and Islamic centre in the world.
+This self-imposed blind spot relates to the major weakness in Dr Finkel’s perspective, discussed above, but it is the defining blind spot of the entire Jewish nation post-1967.

 I hope to have shown that the occupation of territory in war, as far as Israel is concerned, is not only, or even mainly, a military/technical matter, but one of religion and of propaganda, for which Israel was and remains woefully unprepared.
 Dr Finkel demonstrates the very hasbara that led to this unpreparedness when he says, “Israel will have to utilise all means at its disposal to defend itself.”
 This is the same Israel that he says has "a clear asymmetrical advantage [that] is especially important when it comes to firepower."